-Effective June 12, 2022, the CDC will no longer require air passengers traveling from a foreign country to the United States to show a negative COVID-19 viral test or documentation of recovery from COVID-19 before they board their flight.
+The CDC does not require air passengers traveling from a foreign country to the United States to show a negative COVID-19 viral test or documentation of recovery from COVID-19 before they board their flight.

 Please note: These protocols are subject to change.
 Refer to the latest CDC guidance regarding Non-U.S. citizens and Non-U.S. immigrants traveling to the United States

-For Fall 2022: All students must be fully vaccinated with a WHO authorized COVID-19 vaccine and receive a booster of either Pfizer or Moderna in order to be compliant with the UMD's vaccine requirement.
+For Spring 2023: All students must be fully vaccinated with a WHO authorized COVID-19 vaccine and receive a booster of either Pfizer or Moderna in order to be compliant with the UMD's vaccine requirement.
 We understand that a Pfizer or Moderna booster might not be available to some students.

-Students on F1/J1 status have been given until September 16, 2022 to receive their Pfizer or Moderna booster.
+Students on F1/J1 status who are beginning Spring 2023 will be given until February 17, 2023 to receive their Pfizer or Moderna booster.

-If you are a student without a Pfiizer or Moderna booster and you do not have an F1/J1 status, you will need to complete this form to receive a temporary individual exemption.
+If you are a student without a Pfizer or Moderna booster and you do not have an F1/J1 status, you will need to complete this form to receive a temporary individual exemption.

 For students arriving in the U.S. who are up to date with a *WHO authorized vaccine: